brainstreaminfo/bagistoimagecrop/README.md

 * Composer 2.6.3 or higher

 # Installation :
-Unzip the respective extension zip and then merge "packages" folder into project root directory rename the zip folder to ImageCrop
+Unzip the respective extension zip and then merge "packages" folder into project root directory rename the Extract folder to ImageCrop

 * Goto config/app.php file and add following line under 'providers'